Places of worship in Muvattupuzha: Holy Magi Syro-Malabar Catholic Forane Church

 The Syrian Church located at the Post Office Junction is known as Holy Magi Church.
 In the first quarter of the 19th century, after circuit to the northern region, the King’s administrators were returning to south in ‘Manchal’ accompanied by the pedestrian forces.
 When they reached Muvattupuzha it was getting dark.
 They had to reach Koothattukulam, the nearby Inn for their stay.
 The team was upset due to lack of adequate lamps.
 Geevarghese achan of Arakuzha Pittapillil family helped them by arranging torches made of dried coconut leaves.
 As an expression of gratification for this, the ‘Adhikari’ recommended Achan to the king.
 Achan was invited to the palace and honoured with a ‘Vadi and Pidi’ (Stick with a Grip).
 Considering of goodwill of Achan, king allotted some land for the construction of a church.
 On 27 July 1820 the ancient form of the present church, a small chapel, came into existence.
 Apart from the native Christians who mainly hail from Arakuzha, Kothamangalam and Mylakompu Foranes, who constitute majority of the laity, Syrian Christians from Kizhakkambalam, Palai, Mannathoor, Veliyannoor, Nediyasala and other places migrated to this land and a powerful Syrian Catholic community made its roots here.

 St. Joseph's Syro-Malankara Catholic Cathedral

 St. Joseph's Syro-Malankara Catholic Cathedral is the headquarters of the Syro-Malankara Catholic Diocese of Muvattupuzha.

-Christ the King Roman Latin Church
+Christ the King Church

 Christ the King Latin Church is situated near Vazhappilly junction founded in 1925.
-A Latin Roman Catholic community, though small in number consisting of people originally from Varapuzha, Kottappuram and Kochi lives here.
+A Latin Catholic community, though small in number consisting of people originally from Varapuzha, Kottappuram and Kochi lives here.

 Mosques

-Muvattupuzha-Kothamangalam region is a main centre for Mappila Muslims. unlike southern districts of Kerala, Mappila Muslims makes up most of the Muslim population.
-Thulukkar, the Hanafi school of Islam followers are majority in southern parts of Kerala.
+Muvattupuzha-Kothamangalam region is a main centre for Rawther Muslims. unlike southern districts of Kerala, Shafi Rawthers Muslims makes up most of the Muslim population.
+Thulukkar (Hanafi Rawthers), the Hanafi school of Islam followers are majority in southern parts of Kerala.
 In Muvattupuzha, Thulukkar are concentrated around Pettah, near Post office Junction.
 Muslims include Sunni, Ahmediyya.